For the original Captain Atom, See: Allen Adams.

 Following the events of Flashpoint and the editorial decision to reboot the entire DC lineup, Captain Atom has undergone some minor redesigns after being relaunched in a new series.
 Megala is now a particle physicist that works in Colorado.
 His powers are similar though he apparently also has the ability to transmute matter.

 Modern Age: New Earth

-In 1986, Captain Atom was launched in the post crisis DCU with a new costume and a new solo series, written by Cary Bates, that ran for more than 50 issues.
+In 1986, Captain Atom was launched in the Post Crisis DCU with a new costume and a new solo series, written by Cary Bates, that ran for more than 50 issues.
 The story begins back in Vietnam War era 1960's.
 Captain Nathaniel Christopher Adam of the United States Air Force is accused of a crime he didn’t commit while over seas.
 Given the option of execution or to take place in an unusual experiment.
-Should he survive, he would receive a presidential pardon.
+If he would survive, he would receive a presidential pardon.
 Obviously Nate chose the latter, and participated in a project called “Project Atom.”
-Placed in a chamber with an alien alloy, pieces shaved off from the Silver Shield by Dr. Heinrich Megala, which it would be tested for its durability by exploding a nuclear device over it.
+Placed in a chamber with an alien alloy, pieces shaved off from the Silver Shield by Dr. Heinrich Megala, which would be tested for its durability by exploding a nuclear device over it.
 There was little chance of survival, and when the test occurred, Nathanial Adam left behind his wife and his child with a world he knew, as it sent him into the future over 20 years.
 When he arrived in the future, the alien alloy had bonded with Nate, causing him to have a sleek silvery skin and with it bizarre extraordinary powers.
 After being a little disgruntled, he discovered his wife had remarried, and throughout the early stories of his ongoing,